mcikalmerdeka/nlp-learning/Business Intelligence Chatbot with Langchain/README.md

 ![Project Header](https://raw.githubusercontent.com/mcikalmerdeka/NLP-Learning/refs/heads/main/Business%20Intelligence%20Chatbot%20with%20Langchain/assets/Project%20Header.jpg)

 This repo is for using LLMs to chat with your SQL database.
 Inspired by this [Gemini Chatbot repo](https://github.com/ardyadipta/gemini_chatbot_sql).
-Instead of using MySQL I used PostgreSQL and instead of using Google Gemini model series, I experimented using OpenAI (GPT-4.1 and GPT-4o) and Anthropic (Claude 3.7 Sonnet and Claude Sonnet 4) models which I am more familiar with and `also later` wanted to try experiment with local models usage such as Deepseek-r1:1.5b and Qwen3:1.7b that is installed in my PC.
+Instead of using MySQL I used PostgreSQL and instead of using Google Gemini model series, I experimented using OpenAI (GPT-4.1 mini) and Anthropic (Claude Haiku 4.5) models which are cost-effective for production use.

 ## 🎯 Objective and Project Origin